-NOTICE : LIMITED TRAIL ACCESS DUE TO CURRENT HIGH WATER LEVELS IN THE FL AQUIFER!!!
+NOTICE : LIMITED TRAIL ACCESS IN LOWER LEVEL DUE TO CURRENT HIGH WATER IN FL AQUIFER!

 The property originated as a 110-year old abandoned limestone quarry...